DPhil in Literature and Arts

 Please see the University’s Fees and Funding pages for help and information with regard to funding doctoral studies.
 We further recommend that applicants search for funding opportunities via the online Fees, Funding and Scholarship search tool.

 Apply for this course

 Applications for this course should be made via the University of Oxford Graduate Admissions website.
-This website provides information on entry requirements and help on preparing and submitting your application.
+This website provides information on fees and entry requirements, along with help on preparing and submitting your application.

 Terms and conditions